tombye/trexit/_posts/2017-07-07-felleries.markdown

 Felleries is one of a few towns in the area with an 'eco museum' to give visitors an idea of the crafts they're known for.

 Felleries is famous for woodworking and its museum is both excellent and amazing value.
-For just 4 euros you get:
+For just 4 euros you get a:

-- a walk round the museum to see the history
+- walk round the museum to see the history
-- a demonstration of the watermill grinding wheat into flour
+- demonstration of the watermill grinding wheat into flour
-- a bit where you have to guess types of wood by smell alone
+- bit where you have to guess types of wood by smell alone
-- a demonstration of wood-turning on a lathe
+- demonstration of wood-turning on a lathe

 ### The water mill

-The mill's dam had three gates in it.
-One to control the main flow of the river and two more for the waterwheels in the mill.
+The mill's dam had 3 gates in it.
+One to control the main flow of the river and 2 more for the waterwheels in the mill.

 ![Watergates for the mill waterwheels](https://github.com/tombye/trexit/raw/gh-pages/assets/images/watermill-gates.jpg)